JonasAlfredsson/docker-nginx-certbot/README.md

   [Diffie-Hellman parameters](./docs/good_to_know.md#diffie-hellman-parameters)
   section.

+> :information_source: Please use a [specific tag](./docs/dockerhub_tags.md)
+  when doing a Docker pull, since `:latest` might not always be 100% stable.

 ### Noteworthy Features
 - Handles multiple server names when [requesting certificates](./docs/good_to_know.md#how-the-script-add-domain-names-to-certificate-requests) (i.e. both `example.com` and `www.example.com`).
+- Handles wildcard domain request in case you use [DNS authentication](./docs/certbot_authenticators.md).
 - Can request both [RSA and ECDSA](./docs/good_to_know.md#ecdsa-and-rsa-certificates) certificates ([at the same time](./docs/advanced_usage.md#multi-certificate-setup)).
 - Will create [Diffie-Hellman parameters](./docs/good_to_know.md#diffie-hellman-parameters) if they are defined.
 - Uses the [parent container][9]'s [`/docker-entrypoint.d/`][7] folder.